 - Date refers to when the development was started.
 Some dates are only approximate. - Size (except for Elizabeth Ave/Beacon Drive/Dodslow Ave council estate) refers to the number of houses in the original development.
-This is now difficult to determine in many cases and is approximate. - Areas which were developed piecemeal (such as South Hill) and other small developments (less than 10 houses) are not included in the table. - 4.22 At the time of the Neighbourhood Development Plan, there is also two developments with outline planning approval that have not yet been built: - 4.22.1 College Fields ESBC planning reference P/2012/00636 100 dwellings - 4.22.2 Craythorne Road Residential development ESBC planning reference: P/2016/01507 32 bungalows and two apartments - 4.23 Planning applications not completed, include: - 4.23.1 Brookhouse 13 homes: ten conversions and three new dwellings P2016/01659
+This is now difficult to determine in many cases and is approximate. - Areas which were developed piecemeal (such as South Hill) and other small developments (less than 10 houses) are not included in the table. - 4.21 At the time of the Neighbourhood Development Plan, there are also two developments with outline planning approval that have not yet been built: - 4.21.1 College Fields ESBC planning reference P/2012/00636 100 dwellings - 4.21.2 Craythorne Road Residential development ESBC planning reference: P/2016/0150732 bungalows and two apartments